-exchange for cash.
-If the general partner withdraws under circumstances where such withdrawal violates Oiltanking's partnership agreement, its successor will have the option to purchase the general partner's interest.
+receive cash in exchange for such interests.
+If the general partner withdraws under circumstances where such withdrawal violates Enterprise's partnership agreement, its successor will have the option to purchase the general partner's interest.

 Removal of General Partner

 The general partner may not be removed unless that removal is approved by the vote of the holders of not less than 60% of Enterprise's outstanding units, including units held by the general partner and its affiliates, and Enterprise receives an opinion of counsel regarding limited liability and tax matters.
 Action for removal must also provide for the election of a successor general partner by a vote of a majority of the outstanding common units.